MrMadguy64/Engine/README.md

 SVGA1.drv

 All modes are dynamic, i.e. support and parameters of any specific mode is reported by BIOS.

-For now only color graphic 1bpp, 2bpp, 8bpp, 8bpp direct color, 15bpp, 16bpp, 24bpp and 32bpp RGB/BGR modes are supported.
+Graphic modes supported: 1bpp, 2bpp, 8bpp, 8bpp direct color, 15bpp, 16bpp, 24bpp and 32bpp RGB/BGR modes are supported.

+Text modes supported: 1bppM, MbppM, 1bppT, MbppT, 2bppT, 4bppT.

 If no direct color info is provided by BIOS, following Config.cfg options can be useful:
 1) Force15bpp: Non-standard modes only.
 Some old BIOSes may support 15bpp modes only, but report them as 16bpp.
 For example VBE 1.2 standard states, that VBE 1.0-1.1 BIOSes do it.
 Set this option to Enabled in this case.